Bristol Series 6

 Whereever available, the better known brand names are used instead of the official company names.
 This leads to some important simplifications: For example, no distinction is made between the "Ford Motor Company" and its "Ford" division (this is only a matter of internal organization, anyway).
 Names not appearing on vehicle badges, such as Daimler or GM, are set in italics.
 Companies are listed in alphabetical order.
 Click on names to go to the respective company web pages.

 Details given for a company may include location of its headquarter, shares held by its parent company, production in thousands for 2010, and a list of selected production sites (in brackets).
 Vehicles are counted according to the brand name used, so a Toyota made by TPCA in Czechia is counted as a Toyota, and a Volkswagen made by Shanghai Volkswagen is counted as a Volkswagen.
+For states and provinces, the official abbreviations are used.

 Companies